night-ghost/ardupilot/libraries/AP_HAL_F4Light/boards/f4light_MatekF405_CTR/1_read_me.md

 - BAT_AMP_PERVOLT 38.0

 Don't try to configure Curr/Vol reading from Initial setup page of MP, because VOL/CURR variables will be reset.

+RSSI pin can be used to connect analog Airspeed sensor, in this case should be set ARSPD_PIN = 45